Methane Sensor¶

 The first lines of code in the C source file include header files.
 Don't forget to link these in the CMakeLists.txt file!

-In addition to the header files mentioned in the SD Card library, the following files enable the specified GPIO pin to read continuous analog values instead of binary digital values.
+The following files are required to interface with the methane sensor and enable the specified GPIO pin to read continuous analog values instead of binary digital values.

 #include "hardware/gpio.h"